CVE-2026-53010

 Summary

-A use-after-free vulnerability was found in the Linux kernel's ksmbd module in the smb2_open function during durable file descriptor reconnection.
-Premature release of the fp reference leads to accessing freed memory when accessing file properties like fp->create_time.
+In the Linux kernel, a use-after-free vulnerability was found in the ksmbd module's smb2_open function during durable reconnect.
+Premature release of the file descriptor reference leads to use of freed memory when accessing file properties upon error or scavenger access.

 Risk Assessment

-An attacker could exploit this vulnerability to achieve remote code execution or cause a system crash (DoS) by sending a crafted SMB2 request during durable reconnection.
+An attacker could exploit this vulnerability for remote code execution or denial of service (DoS) by sending a crafted SMB2 request during durable reconnect.

 Recommendation

-Immediately update the Linux kernel to a version containing the fix that moves the ksmbd_put_durable_fd call to the end of the smb2_open function, below the err_out2 label.
+Immediately update the Linux kernel to a version containing the fix (commit moving ksmbd_put_durable_fd to the end of smb2_open).

 Original NVD description (English source)